migangqui/spring-aws-s3-api/README.md

 ## Next improvements

 In future versions is planned include:
-* AWS S3 File access configuration (nowadays is Public Read)
+* AWS S3 File access configuration (nowadays is Public Read by default)
 * ...